yunhaixiang/yunhaimath/research.md

 - \\(\mathbb A^1\\)-enumerative geometry
 - Moduli of abelian varieties

-Outside my main interests, I'm also interested in model theory and foundations of mathematics.
+Outside my research interests, I have some side interests in the foundations of mathematics.

 ### Publications
 - **This is the title of your paper** \\